Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Methodology

 \subsection{Silent Neurons and Reset Mechanism}

-While the Dormant Neuron metric characterizes neural inactivity through forward propagation behavior, its implications for backward propagation require restrictive conditions.
-To address these limitations and provide a more comprehensive analysis of neural network dynamics, we propose an approach that directly examines gradient behavior in response to network inputs:
+While the Dormant Neuron metric captures neural inactivity from the perspective of forward activations, its implications for backward propagation hold only under restrictive assumptions.
+To overcome these limitations and enable a more complete understanding of neural network dynamics, we propose an approach that directly examines gradient behavior in response to network inputs.

-Where $f_{\theta}$ represents the neural network function and $s_i$ represents input states from a batch, this formulation offers three key advantages over traditional approaches.
-Our loss-independent analysis directly examines the network's response to inputs, avoiding the potential masking of neuron activity that can occur with loss-based gradients where neurons may be active in forward propagation despite zero gradients.
-By aggregating gradients across all outputs ($\sum_{i}f_{\theta}(s_i)$), we achieve comprehensive activation assessment that captures the complete spectrum of neuron contributions across the decision space.
-This transcends the limitations of specific optimization objectives.
-Furthermore, this approach ensures thorough state-space coverage, enabling the detection of neurons critical for particular state representations that may not be directly reflected in the current loss function.
-This is a crucial consideration in non-stationary environments where neuron importance may vary across different operating conditions.
-Based on this analysis, we define Silent Neurons as follows:

-\begin{definition}[{\textbf{Silent Neuron}}] Let $H_{l}$ be the number of neurons in layer $l$.
+where $f_{\mathbf{w}}$ denotes the neural network function and $x_{n}$ represents input states in a batch.
+This formulation provides three key advantages over the gradient structure used in PPO. \textbf{First}, as a loss-independent gradient, it directly evaluates the network's sensitivity to inputs, avoiding the masking effects that occur in loss-based gradients, where neurons may appear inactive due to zero loss gradients despite exhibiting substantial forward activations. \textbf{Second}, by aggregating gradients over all outputs $\sum_{n}f_{\mathbf{w}}(x_n)$, it provides a comprehensive assessment of neuron activity that reflects their contributions across the full decision space, thereby avoiding biases introduced by task-specific optimization objectives. \textbf{Third}, this approach promotes broader state-space coverage, enabling the detection of neurons that are essential for particular state representations but may not influence the current loss.
+Based on this analysis, we formally define Silent Neurons as follows: \begin{definition}[{\textbf{Silent Neuron}}] Let $H_{l}$ be the number of neurons in layer $l$.
 The activity index $\xi_{l, i}$ for neuron $(l, i)$ is defined by both its forward output and backward gradient:

-where $h_{l,i}(\mathbf{x})$ denotes the output of neuron $(l,i)$ for input $\mathbf{x}$, and $g_{l,i}(\mathbf{x}) = \frac{\partial}{\partial h_{l,i}}\sum_if_{\theta}(\mathbf{x}_i)$ represents its gradient computed from the aggregated network outputs. \end{definition}
+where $h_{l,i}(\mathbf{x})$ denotes the output of neuron $(l,i)$ for input $\mathbf{x}$, and $g_{l,i}(\mathbf{x}) = \frac{\partial}{\partial h_{l,i}}\sum_{n} f_{\mathbf{w}}(\mathbf{x}_{n})$ represents its gradient computed from the aggregated network outputs. \end{definition}

-Building upon the formal characterization presented in Definition \ref{SilentNeuron}, we establish a fundamental theoretical result in Theorem \ref{SilentNeuronCharacterization} that provides comprehensive insights into the nature of silent neurons.